JuneSYi/CloudPractice/Ansible/README.md

 ###### ./db.yaml
 - Details of a package: ansible-doc <package>
-- Sometimes you'll find errors in executing a module due to missing dependencies, in these cases you'll need to search in the instance to see if it exists o e.g. if a package is needed in an centos OS, you can search using "yum search" and "grep -i <name>" to see if it exists o once found, we'll have to add remotely through the playbook
+- Sometimes you'll find errors in executing a module due to missing dependencies, in these cases you'll need to search in the instance to see if it exists
+	- e.g. if a package is needed in an centos OS, you can search using "yum search" and "grep -i <name>" to see if it exists
+	- once found, we'll have to add remotely through the playbook

 ### Ansible Configuration
 - priority of settings: